Cornell's core curriculum

-Cornell’s Ingenuity curriculum manifests the academic flexibility and hands-on preparedness you get studying One Course At A Time.
+Cornell’s Ingenuity curriculum is the power behind the problem-solving abilities of Cornellians.
+It manifests the academic flexibility and hands-on preparedness you get studying One Course At A Time.

 One Course At A Time + Ingenuity = Flexibility